rohangpta/rohangpta.github.io/content/posts/entropy.md

 <center><img src =/images/complexity_entropy.png width="550" height="400"/></center>

-Since complexity is a differential snapshot of entropy in time, cumulative tech debt is precisely the integral over all the complexity built up in software over history.
+To recap, entropy in software tracks the expansion of software with time.
+Complexity reflects the derivative of entropy.
+Due to the S-curve shape of entropy and thus "normal" shape of its derivative, "complexity begets complexity" until a certain point in time, after which complexity reduces.

-Further, given we are at the peak of complexity, we are at the peak of tech debt's growth. **It will inevitably slow down**.
+I argue that due to market conditions: namely the state of SaaS as a product / custom-made offering and the commoditisation of infrastructure (cloud) that we are at the middle of the S-curve. i.e we are at the **peak of software complexity / tech debt growth**.
+Intuitiviely, in the business “experimental -> custom -> product -> commodity” lifecycle, software is at the custom/product intersection, which is somewhere in the middle.

-Intuitiviely, in the business “experimental -> custom -> product -> commodity” lifecycle, software is at the custom/product intersection.
-In order to get from product to commodity and therefore fully permeate society, it needs to be simpler and cheaper.
+While the *total amount* of code in the world will keep growing, in order to sustain healthy growth, demand for "software regulators" will rise to address growing maintenance and lifecycle management costs.
+In order to get from product to commodity and therefore fully permeate society, operating software needs to be far simpler and cheaper.

 Economically, McKinsey estimates that tech debt accounts for 40% of IT balance sheets and up to 50% of developer time [13].
 It shows up as a vicious cycle that